 Special Rules for Grandparents

 There are a few wrinkles when it comes to withdrawals and a student’s eligibility for need-based financial aid; the value of 529 plan assets owned by any non-guardian is not reportable on the FAFSA application.

 However, because non-guardian 529s do not have to be reported, any distributions from them, or any other financial support, is considered untaxed student income on a future year’s FAFSA.
 And as of the 2017–2018 academic year, 529 plan distributions will now be reported as student income two years after those funds were used for qualified expenses.

 The savvy grandparent might wait to use the 529 account to help pay for junior and senior years of college, when the student will not need to worry about applying for financial aid again (unless they will seek aid for graduate school within the next two years).
-Grandparents can also transfer the account to a parent, so the 529 counts as parental assets, as seen above (some states and plans make this easier than others).
+Grandparents can also transfer the account to a parent, so the 529 counts as parental assets, as seen above.
 Finally, grandparents can wait until the student has graduated and take a non-qualified distribution (perhaps to pay off student loans).
 While you’ll pay income taxes and a penalty on the earnings of non-qualified withdrawals, those costs could be less onerous than losing financial aid eligibility as a result of untaxed income going to the student via 529 distributions.